Haifa fans face antisemitic abuse in Berlin's Olympiastadion - WHIZ News

 Union said before the game that it was hosting Israeli embassy workers, representatives of the Jewish-Christian-Islamic dialogue project House of One, athletes from local sports club Makkabi Berlin, and others for the match.

-“We know that this game is of very special importance beyond the sporting side for our guests from Haifa and for the Jewish community in Berlin,” Union president Dirk Zingler had said.
+“We know that this game is of very special importance beyond the sporting side for our guests from Haifa and for the Jewish community in Berlin,” Zingler had said.

 Maccabi Haifa made no mention of the abusive incidents after the game.